Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 Metrics and memory management
 *****************************

-As stated before, metrics have states and thoses states takes up a certain amount of memory depending on the metric.
+As stated before, metrics have states and those states take up a certain amount of memory depending on the metric.
 In general metrics can be divided into two categories when we talk about memory management:

 * Metrics with tensor states: These metrics only have states that are insteances of :class:`~torch.Tensor`.
 When these